The Newport Ship project, the story so far

 Meanwhile, the recording of each timber using 3D-spacing technology has allowed for a 1:10 scale 3D printed model to be produced, on display at the Ship Centre.

 This is currently being ‘upgraded’ to show the ‘capital reconstruction’ of our Ship – with higher stern- and fore-castles than originally suggested.

 In 2014 the fruits of over a decade of study allowed for the publication of a comprehensive article in the International Journal of Nautical Archaeology (Volume 45, No. 2, September 2014) summarising the finds so far.
 An article on the ship’s dendrochronology (tree-ring data) was published in the same volume.

 In that year we hosted a sell-out conference in conjunction with the University of Bristol ‘The World of the Newport Ship’ which has now been followed up with the papers from the contributors published in there most complete form.
-This wonderful volume is available from the Cabin in the Ship Centre at a discounted rate of just £25.
+This wonderful volume is available from the Cabin in the Ship Centre and Guidebook and Book.

-It is hoped that the conservation stage will be completed in late 2019, and it will then be imperative to find a permanent home for the ship.
+As the conservation stage moved towards completion the project is planning the next phase “reassembly”, part of which will be to find a permanent home for the reassembled ship.
 The Friends continue to help fund the project and raise awareness about this extraordinary vessel.